em0608nik/behaviour_analysis/README.md

 # Behaviour Analysis Repository

 This repository contains resources and a Jupyter Notebook for analyzing behavioral data of users in the Eindhoven neighbourhoods Karpen, Acht, and Vredeoord.
-The goal is to analyze user data with the view to establishing a bike-sharing start-up that will improve connectivity and sustainability in an inter- and intra-neighbourhood scale.
+The goal is to analyze user data with the view to establishing a bike-sharing start-up that will improve connectivity and sustainability on an inter- and intra-neighbourhood scale.
 The repository includes dataset files, scripts, and instructions for running the analysis on Google Colab or your local machine.

 ---